HOW CAN YOU HELP?

-The Council meets six times a year on the third Thursday of the month (January, March, May, July, September and November) from 1:30 to 3:30pm at the Upper Grand Family Health Team in Fergus.
-Ad hoc working groups are initiated as needed related to specific projects and events.
+The Council meets six times a year on the third Thursday of the month (February, April, June, September & November) Ad hoc working groups are initiated as needed related to specific projects and events.

-If you are interested in becoming a Council member or you would like more information on how you can get involved, please fill out the contact form on this page or give us a call at 1-844-264-2993 ext.
-7015.
+If you are interested in becoming a Council member or you would like more information on how you can get involved, please fill out the contact form on this page or give us a call at 519.239.8902.